magnushirst/shopify-utility-react/README.md

     - Product Read
 6) Save the app
 7) Copy over the `API key` and `Password` to the shopify config page
+8) A restart can be required when changing your credentials

 ## Future Features
 - Adding and modifying store metafields